CollasLab/edd/README.md

  * e.g. set this to 32 if you have 32 cores as this will reduce the running time.
 * --fdr, by default 0.05
  * Significance threshold for peak calling
-* -s --negative-score-scale, by default 6
+* -g --gap-penalty
+ * Auto estimated if no value is specified
  * Adjusts how sensitive EDD is to heterogeneity within domains.
  * Depends on Signal/Noise ratio of source files and on the interests of the researcher.
   * A lower value favors large enriched domains with more heterogeneity.
   * A higher value favors smaller enriched domains devoid of heterogeneity.
   * More information and examples can be found in the *Additional* section below.
+* --config-file
+ * Path to user specified EDD configuration file
+ * Please see section on *Configuring EDD* below.

 ## Output Files
 EDD creates three files in the output directory.